The EHCP Working Document

 “Child will receive 25 hours of 1:1 support per week from a teaching assistant who is qualified and experienced in working with children who have Autistic Spectrum Disorder.”

-Unfortunately, in our experience as Education Solicitors and SEN Lawyers, EHCPs and statements rarely have the level of detail required, which is why it’s so important to check working documents carefully.
+Unfortunately, in our experience as Education Solicitors and SEN Lawyers, EHCPs rarely have the level of detail required, which is why it’s so important to check working documents carefully.

 The EHCP working document should be sent to the Local Authority by email and remain in Microsoft Word format so that both parties can make amendments during the appeal process.
 The Local Authority should consider any proposals and either show that they are agreed by changing the format to underlined, or leave proposals that aren’t agreed in bold type.